koheiw/proxyC/cran-comments.md

 ## Purpose

-Update documentation and add a new feature
+Update documentation, add a new feature and fix a bug

 ## Test environments